sineed/yandex_predictor/README.md

   predictor = Yandex::Client.new('your.token')
 ```

-To get list of possible translation directions use #langs method:
+To get list of possible languages use #langs method:

 ```ruby
   predictor.langs